A. The Fundamentals of Editing

 Understand that an editor is part of a process with legal and ethical dimensions.

-A5.2 Understand the ethical dimensions of the publishing process, including the need to address biased, non-inclusive, and offensive material.
+A5.2 Understand the ethical dimensions of the publishing process (e.g., the need to address biased, non-inclusive, and offensive material and the need to respect confidentiality and privacy).

-A5.3 Understand the editor's role in these parts of the process, and know the importance of addressing any related issues that arise at any stage in the edit.
+A5.3 Understand the editor’s roles and responsibilities in these parts of the process and know the importance of addressing any related issues that arise at any stage in the edit.

 A5.4 Know when permissions are required.

-A6 Know the basic elements of the design and production process
+A6 Know the basic elements of the design and production processes

-Be aware of the role that an editor plays in the design and production process and understand the basic principles, conventions, terminology, and tools of that process.
+Be aware of the role an editor plays in the design and production processes and understand the basic principles, conventions, terminology, and tools of that process.

-A6.1 Understand how design can be used to convey meaning and improve readability.
+A6.1 Understand how design can be used to convey meaning and to improve readability and accessibility in print and electronic media.

-A6.2 Understand how textual elements and the interrelationship between text, format, and design can affect readability in different media.
+A6.2 Understand how textual elements and the interrelationship between text, format, and design can affect readability and accessibility in print and electronic media.

 A6.3 Understand the conventions for displaying tables, figures, graphs, maps, and other visual elements.

-A6.4 As the task requires, be familiar with typographical characteristics, including typographical measures (e.g., pixels, points), text alignment (e.g., indentation, justification), spacing (e.g., hair space, em space), and typeface (e.g., serif, sans serif, weight, x-height, ascender, descender).
+A6.4 As the task requires, recognize typographical characteristics, including typographical measures (e.g., pixels, points), text alignment (e.g., indentation, justification), spacing (e.g., letter and line spacing), and typeface (e.g., serif, sans serif, weight, x-height, ascender, descender).

-A6.5 As the task requires, be familiar with software commonly used for design, formatting, electronic publishing, and web authoring.
+A6.5 As the task requires, be familiar with software commonly used for design, formatting, electronic publishing, and web authoring (e.g., Acrobat, InDesign, LaTeX).

-A6.6 As the task requires, be familiar with common visual elements, such as the main graphic formats (e.g., EPS, JPEG, TIFF) and types of images (e.g., icons, photographs, video excerpts, illustrations).
+A6.6 As the task requires, be familiar with common visual elements, such as the main graphic formats (e.g., EPS, JPEG, TIFF, PNG) and types of images (e.g., icons, photographs, video excerpts, illustrations).

 A7 Set and maintain a realistic schedule